MichaelCurrin/auto-commit-msg/docs/development/README.md

 # Development
-> How to setup, run and improve this extension in a local dev environment
+> How to setup, run, and improve this extension in a local dev environment

 ## Overview